Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 In more complex visco-elastic fluids beyond Maxwell's model, there can be more than one relaxation time~\cite{Doi1988,Larson1999}.
 Polymer solutions typically have a spectrum of relaxation times.
 In addition, some materials may behave as Maxwell fluids under small deformations, but display flow-induced changes in their structure at higher deformations.
 For instance, wormlike micelles~\cite{Larson1999} solutions have a viscosity $\eta_1$ at low deformation rates, and above a threshold $\dot\gamma_1$ a different flow-induced ``phase'' of viscosity $\eta_2$ is generated and coexists at constant stress $\Sigma_p$ with the original one until a second threshold $\dot\gamma_2$.
 Above this threshold the whole material has viscosity $\eta_2$.
 This phenomenon is usually called `shear-banding'~\cite{Divoux2016}.
-Both $\dot\gamma_1^{-1}\simeq\eta_1/\Sigma_p$ and $\dot\gamma_2^{-1}\simeq\eta_2/\Sigma_p$ are time scales of the form $\eta/\Sigma$.
+Both $\dot\gamma_1^{-1}\simeq\eta_1/\Sigma_p$ and $\dot\gamma_2^{-1}\simeq\eta_2/\Sigma_p$ are time scales of the form $\eta/\Sigma$. \Maf{More broadly, remarkable values of viscosity or stress can occur in a large class of `complex' or `non-Newtonian' fluids, including shear-thinning, shear-thickening and yield-stress fluids.
+In turn, these quantities provide multiple ways to construct time scales of the form given in Eq.~\ref{etaSigma}~\cite{Larson1999}. }